 Qantas Empire Airways (QEA) was formed by Qantas and Imperial Airways to fly the route between Singapore and Brisbane.
 The first airmail left Brisbane on 10 December and arrived in Singapore on 15 December and in the UK on 24 December.

-Mail for this flight from New Zealand was sent to Sydney by sea, leaving Auckland on 30 November.
+Mail for this flight from New Zealand was sent from Auckland to Sydney on the SS Monterey by sea on 30 November - 3 December and the mail closed in Auckland on 30 November.
 The routing for this flight was Via Australia-Singapore-England.

 The cover on the left was posted in Christchurch on 28 November and therefore has the correct date for the new service although it has no routing instructions.

-The postal rate for the new service was 1/6 and the cover
+The postal rate for the new service was 1s 6d and the cover

-has stamps to the value of 1/7.
+has stamps to the value of 1s 7d.
 The most likely explanation

 for the extra 1d Health is that it is